oil fund

 2.3.1.
 Interest rate risk

 2.3.1.1.
-The weighted average duration of the Fixed Income Sub-portfolio is determined based on global market conditions, with deviations limited to six months from the respective benchmark duration.
+The weighted average duration of the debt instruments sub-portfolio shall be determined based on current global market conditions and may deviate from the respective benchmark duration by no more than six months.

 2.3.2.1.
-Excluding depositary banks and sovereign debt obligations of benchmark-listed countries, the maximum exposure to a single issue or issuer should not exceed 10% of the Investment portfolio.
+Excluding depositary banks and sovereign debt obligations of benchmark-listed countries, the maximum exposure to a single financial institution or investment asset shall not exceed 10 percent of the total value of the investment portfolio;

 2.3.3.
 Liquidity requirement